Interim President, Connecticut State Community College

 This brings me to my next great adventure, teaching in the CHS in a one-year lecturer position at SUNY New Paltz.
 After participating in the CHS in so many different roles, I feel as if I have come full circle, and I look forward to be being able to contribute to this program that gave me so much.
 I'm excited to share my knowledge with my students and to learn all that they have to teach me.

 As a social worker, my liberal arts education has been essential.
 When working with people, you need to communicate, interact, and connect with them on various levels simultaneously.
 Classes in literature, art, mathematics, theater, history, science, and foreign languages all helped directly in my career.
 A few examples: art and writing to help children and teens process the trauma experienced in abusive relationships; statistics and mathematics to improve grant writing and reports for increased funding; and foreign language skills to communicate with non-English speaking clients from our community's very diverse population.
 Broadening my own horizons and interests have helped me live a rich and robust life outside my work, which is incredibly important for self-care and general well-being, especially as a social worker.
 The personal and professional relationships I developed during my education at SUNY New Paltz are still a strong and highly beneficial part of my life.

 Special Assignment Scout – San Diego Padres

 I scout professional baseball players at the Minor League and Major League levels for potential trades or free-agent acquisitions.
-The scouting process includes but is not limited to: evaluation of present baseball talent, projection of future baseball talent, and the evaluation of the player’s character as to how he may or may not fit in to the Tampa Bay Rays.
-I currently spend approximately 165-180 days on the road traveling the U.S. and Caribbean watching baseball games.
+The scouting process includes but is not limited to: evaluation of present baseball talent, projection of future baseball talent, and the evaluation of the player’s character as to how he may or may not fit in to the San Diego Padres.
+I currently spend over 200 days on the road traveling the U.S. and Caribbean watching baseball games.
 My office is in the ballpark and each day is a different experience.
 I received my World Series ring for being the Advance Scout for the 2011 World Champion St. Louis Cardinals.